ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-07-21-katalon-as-the-first-step-towards-automated-tests.md

 **Test script creation**

-Let’s create a simple test that will search for the IssArt blog site on google, follow the link, then go to the QA/Testing section and verify that we are on this page.
+Let's create a simple test that will search for the IssArt blog site on google, follow the link, then go to the QA/Testing section and verify that we are on this page.

 Click the “New” button and fill the name for the new test case.
 Then click **“Ok”**